Gangaikonda Cholapuram: History

-The city was founded by Rajendra I to commemorate his victory over the Pala Dynasty.
-It is now a small village, its past eminence only remembered by the existence of the Mahashiva Temple.
-The Chola Empire included the whole of southern India to the river Tungabhadra in the north.
-For administrative and strategic purposes, they built a new capital and named it Gangaikonda Cholapuram.
+The city was founded by Rajendra I to commemorate his victory over the Pala dynasty.
+Today, it is a small village whose historical significance is remembered by the surviving Brihadisvara Temple.
+At its height, the Chola empire encompassed southern India up to the Tungabhadra River in the north.
+For administrative and strategic reasons, Rajendra I established his new capital at Gangaikonda Cholapuram.